siddimore/Work/SystemDesignLearningsShare.md

 **Step 1: Client grabs the public key**
 ```
 Client → KMS: "Hey, what's your HPKE public key?"
-KMS → Client: "Here it is, along with a CCF receipt proving it's legit"
+KMS → Client: "Here it is, along with a CCF receipt"
 ```

 **Step 2: Client encrypts the request**